The thing I love most about working with parents, families and children is discipline, but nutrition comes in a very close second.

 They are either going through a phase where either they aren’t that hungry (It happens.
 Kids can go days without eating much.
 Just check with your pediatrician if you are worried.
 I do.
 All the time.)

 Or they are going through a phase of being distrustful of food.
-This comes from our ancestors since things that we put in our mouths can kill us.
+This is a biological reaction to keep us from putting things in our mouths that can kill us.
 Children are wired to be distrustful of food once they are more mobile and independent.
 This is to keep our species alive so that little one doesn’t put a poisonous plant (á la Into the Wild) in their mouths while mama is starting a fire to cook the meat that papa brought home from the hunt.
 So don’t think that you are a bad parent when your child refuses food.
 That is actually their job.
 So just keep offering and eventually they will eat it!

 2) Be relaxed about food and eating.